meelivyas11/AdvanceJavaFlavors/README.md

  - Enter the First name, Last name, email address and phone numer and click Submit.

 # Spring
-'Spring-Maven-WebAPI' project shows simple implementation of <b>Spring.<b> It contains code to transfer data from controller to JSP using spring framework.
+'Spring-Maven-WebAPI' project shows simple implementation of <b>Spring.</b> It contains code to transfer data from controller to JSP using spring framework.
 This project also contains code to create a simple RESTful WEB API which return JSON results.

 ## Environment Setup
  - Clone the repository using `git clone https://github.com/meelivyas11/AdvanceJavaFlavors.git` from Git Bash